I'm a member

 B-cell and other NHLs can be subdivided into major subcategories as indolent and aggressive.
 Indolent B-cell lymphomas (e.g., follicular lymphoma, a common subtype) usually present with advanced stage disease and are not considered curable with current treatments, including chemotherapy.
 The disease course is usually prolonged, with a median survival of 7–10 years, and is characterized by initial response to chemotherapy, multiple relapses and increasing resistance to treatment.
 In addition, approximately 60% of patients may transform to a more aggressive type of lymphoma.
 Diffuse large B-cell lymphoma (DLBCL) is the most common aggressive B-cell lymphoma.
 Although rituximab is widely used in the treatment of B-cell NHL, not all patients respond, and a certain number of patients eventually develop resistance to the drug, necessitating additional treatments after rituximab.

 Ibritumomab tiuxetan (Zevalin®) was granted accelerated approval by the U.S. Food and Drug Administration (FDA) in February 2002 for the treatment of patients with relapsed or refractory low-grade, follicular or transformed B-cell non-Hodgkin lymphoma, including patients with rituximab-refractory follicular non-Hodgkin lymphoma.
 In March 2008, the indication for transformed B-cell NHL was removed.
 In September 2009, FDA approved ibritumomab tiuxetan (Zevalin®) for consolidation therapy in previously untreated follicular NHL in patients who achieve a partial (PR) or complete response (CR) to first-line chemotherapy.
 Current FDA-approved indications are relapsed or refractory, low-grade or follicular B-cell NHL and previously untreated follicular NHL in patients who achieve a PR or CR to first-line chemotherapy.

-A single course of ibritumomab tiuxetan (Zevalin®) used for the treatment of patients with relapsed or refractory CD-20-positive low-grade, follicular, or transformed B-cell non-Hodgkin lymphoma, including patients with rituximab refractory follicular non-Hodgkin lymphoma, may be considered medically necessary.
+POLICYA single course of ibritumomab tiuxetan (Zevalin®) used for the treatment of patients with relapsed or refractory CD-20 positive low-grade, follicular, or B-cell non-Hodgkin lymphoma, including patients with rituximab refractory non-Hodgkin lymphoma*, may be considered medically necessary.

-The use of tositumomab (Bexxar®) or ibritumomab tiuxetan (Zevalin®)* for consolidation after chemotherapy in non-Hodgkin lymphoma patients who achieve a partial or complete response may be considered medically necessary.
+The use of ibritumomab tiuxetan (Zevalin®)* for consolidation after chemotherapy for CD20-positive follicular non-Hodgkin lymphoma in patients who achieve a partial or complete response may be considered medically necessary.

-The use of tositumomab (Bexxar®) or ibritumomab tiuxetan (Zevalin®) for the initial treatment of follicular lymphoma may be considered medically necessary in patients who are unable to tolerate standard chemotherapy, e.g., elderly or frail patients.
+The use of ibritumomab tiuxetan (Zevalin®) for the initial treatment of follicular lymphoma may be considered medically necessary in patients who are unable to tolerate standard chemotherapy, e.g., elderly or frail patients.